 #2 Form a joint venture in Vietnam

-- Entire or part of real estate project to build buildings for sale, lease, or lease purchase
+- All or part of a real estate project to construct buildings for sale, lease, or lease-purchase

 The term of the agreement for Vietnamese citizens is indefinite.
-Local companies, on the other hand, can hold ownership of the property until the termination of the company.
+Local Vietnamese companies can hold ownership of property until the termination of the company.

-- Renewal of the contract is for free, and they will not collect any additional rent for the next lease period
+- Renewal of the contract does not come with advance rent collection for the next lease period

-- If the law on foreign ownership changes, the transfer of ownership to you will not include extra charges
+- If the law on foreign ownership changes, the transfer of ownership to you will not incur additional charges

 Setting up a real estate business in Vietnam

-It is important to note that if you haven’t registered your company with the real estate business line, you can only buy property for the company’s use.
-For example, for accommodating your employees.
+It is important to remember that if you haven’t registered your company as a real estate entity, you can only buy property for your company’s use.
+This includes primarily purposes like accommodating your employees.

-If you also plan on subleasing the real estate you’re going to acquire, you need to have a company that is registered under the real estate business line as well.
+If you also plan on subleasing the property you will have to develop and build on the land you leased from the state.
+To do so, you will need to have a company that is registered as a real estate business.

 There is no limitation on foreign ownership of real estate companies.
-Therefore, foreign investors can set up 100% foreign-owned real estate businesses in Vietnam.
+Foreign investors can own up to 100% of a foreign-owned company in Vietnam.

-Unlike in most business lines in Vietnam where you can register a company without an official prerequisite on minimum input, the real estate trading classification also has a minimum capital requirement.
+Unlike most business types in Vietnam where you can register a company without an official requirement on minimum capital, the real estate trading classification has minimum capital requirements.

-To set up a real estate business, you need to have 20 billion VND (~US$880,000) of minimum capital.
-However, note that this investment can be non-monetary, meaning that you can also register property and other assets as part of the capital.
+To set up such a real estate business you need to have at least 20 billion VND (approximately USD $880,000).
+This investment can be non-monetary, meaning that you can also register property and other assets that will count towards this capital.

-When planning on buying property or setting up a company in Vietnam, it is wise to seek legal advisory beforehand to eliminate the possibility of bad surprises in the future.
+When planning on buying property or setting up a company in Vietnam, it is wise to seek legal advisory beforehand.

-Contact us via the form below and our consultants at Emerhub will provide the necessary support for buying property or doing business in Vietnam.
+Do not hesitate to contact our consultants at Emerhub for a complimentary consultation.
+Fill in the form below and we will provide the necessary support for buying property or doing business in Vietnam.